Why Companies Need to have FFCRA Leave Policies in Place (UPDATED)

 The recent outbreak of COVID-19 has been especially dangerous and disruptive to individuals, families, businesses, and the entire national and global economy.
 There is no playbook for a crisis of this magnitude.
 As a result, many companies, even with the best planning and policies in place, have been caught flat-footed.
 As business leaders, the challenge of balancing the best interest of customers, employees, and the viability of the business as an ongoing concern has become far more complicated, and it requires a collaborative effort.

 The Families First Coronavirus Response Act (FFCRA), which went into effect on April 1, 2020, is a short-term step towards helping us through this crisis.
-The law ends December 31, 2020, and provides essential relief to both employers and employees.
+The law ends December 31, 2020 [now extended to March 31, 2021], and provides essential relief to both employers and employees.
 The FFCRA specifically impacts businesses with 500 or fewer employees.
 According to the IRS, FFCRA provides employers refundable tax credits that reimburse them, dollar-for-dollar, for the cost of providing paid sick and family leave wages to their employees for leave related to COVID-19.
 Click here for eligibility, and an overview of the Paid Family Leave Refundable Credit and Paid Sick Leave Refundable Credit Program from the IRS and how to claim them.

 It counts full-time, part-time, temporary, seasonal, contract, and gig workers within that total.
 The act creates two types of leaves that businesses are required to offer employees: Expanded Family & Medical Leave Act (FMLA) Leave, and Emergency Paid Medical Leave.
 Because one of the two leave types are an expansion to the FMLA, the subset of businesses under 50 employees that were not previously covered under FMLA are now required to comply with a narrow subset of FMLA relating specifically to COVID-19.